MikhailWahib/Movies-API/README.md

 - **Mongoose**

   - Mongoose is an Object Data Modeling (ODM) library for MongoDB and is used to define data models and interact with the MongoDB database.

-- **express-validator**

-  - express-validator is used for request validation and sanitization, ensuring that incoming data is valid and secure.

-- **jsonwebtoken**

-  - jsonwebtoken is used for user authentication and generating access tokens for authenticated users.

-- **bcrypt**
-  - bcrypt is used for securely hashing and storing user passwords in the database, enhancing user security.